 In addition, ISP administers the Graduate Certificate Program in International Studies, an 18 credit hour program of study featuring advanced, multi-disciplinary course work.

-Office of International Student and Scholar Services.
+International Student and Scholar Services (ISS).
 This office was established in May 1996 as part of campus efforts to enhance internationalization and expand diversity of the student body.
-OISSS coordinates services for undergraduate and graduate international students and scholars, including admissions, visa and immigration matters, information requests, credential evaluations, non-academic advising, initial campus arrival, orientation, social activities, and referrals to other campus academic and non-academic departments.
+ISS coordinates services for undergraduate and graduate international students and scholars, including admissions, visa and immigration matters, information requests, credential evaluations, non-academic advising, initial campus arrival, orientation, social activities, and referrals to other campus academic and non-academic departments.
 In cooperation with other units, the office provides assistance with initial arrival and settling-in and encourages international students and scholars to participate in campus life, including international organizations, international speakers bureau, and other campus and community activities.

-Prior to the establishment of this office, the campus had no office with a priority for recruiting and servicing international students and scholars.
-In a little more than six years, the number of international students, including permanent residents and non-resident aliens, increased by nearly 300 percent.
-In Winter 2007, despite large fee increases, international concerns, and immigration difficulties, enrollments, 442 international students were attending UMSL on visas plus 315 permanent residents.
-Together they represent more than 100 countries.
+Prior to the establishment of ISS, the campus had no unit with a priority for recruiting and providing services to international students and scholars.
+In just a few years, the number of international students increased by nearly 300 percent.
+In Fall 2016, despite large fee increases, international concerns, and immigration difficulties, 513 visa-holding international students from 67 countries were attending UMSL.
+China was the country providing the largest number (197).
+India was next with 52, and Saudi Arabia sent 47.
 The presence of these students on campus contributes significantly to student and faculty learning.

-The series brings at least 5 or 6 internationally recognized performance groups to campus each year.
-The thirteenth season began in Fall 2011 and is one of the major performance niches for the Touhill Performing Arts Center.
+The series brings five internationally recognized performance groups to campus each year.
+The eighteenth season began in Fall 2017 and is one of the major performance niches for the Touhill Performing Arts Center.

 Student Leadership Development.
 International Studies and Programs supports a number of special activities as part of its efforts to develop student leadership and recognize outstanding student achievement.
-Each year the ISP sends an undergraduate student delegate to the prestigious US Naval Academy Foreign Affairs Conference in Annapolis and, with the Political Science Department, sends undergraduate student delegations to the Midwest Model United Nations in St. Louis, and the Model European Union in Indianapolis.
+With Residential Life, ISP oversees the International House, which is the headquarters and residence for international student leaders.
+Also, each year ISP sends an undergraduate student delegate to the prestigious US Naval Academy Foreign Affairs Conference in Annapolis and, with the Political Science Department and International Business Institute, sends an undergraduate student delegation to the Midwest Model European Union in Indianapolis.